All kind of notes found on the internet. I will organise this once I have some time...

 TF = F * p

 Notice that the distances are measured perpendicular to the forces and not just directly to the center of pressure and center of gravity.
 Also notice that the direction of the force determines the direction of the torque.
 Forces and torques are vector quantities having a magnitude and a direction.
 The direction is as important as the magnitude.
+In equilibrium, these torques are balanced and there is no rotation of the kite about the bridle point.
+This is called a trimmed flight condition.

 W * g = F * p

-In flight, a kite can rotate about the bridle point.
+The Tricky PartIn flight, a kite can rotate about the bridle point.
 As the kite rotates, the inclination angle between the kite and the wind changes.
 The magnitude and direction of the aerodynamic force depends on this angle and the ratio of the lift and drag which depends on the design of the kite.
 So as the kite rotates, the aerodynamic force changes and this changes the aerodynamic torque about the bridle point as discussed above.
 If the changing aerodynamic torque balances the weight torque, the kite reaches an equilibrium condition and sits at a fixed inclination angle with no further rotation about the bridle point.
 But if the aerodynamic torque does not equal the weight torque, the kite continues to rotate under the action of the unequal torques.
 It is possible that the aerodynamic torque never equals the weight torque which causes the kite to continually rotate.

 In equilibrium the kite is inclined to the wind (and to the ground) at a fixed angle and the magnitude of the lift force depends directly on this angle.
 Since the weight of the kite is constant, the difference between the lift and the weight is an indication of how well the kite flies.
 If the lift is greater, the kite climbs faster, flies higher, and is able to lift more string.
 If the lift is less, the kite climbs slowly or maybe not at all!
 Since the flight angle depends on the balance of torques, and the torques depend on the location of the bridle point relative to the cg and cp, the location of the bridle point has a major effect on the performance of the kite.
 The location of the bridle point can be changed by the flyer before launch by moving the knot that holds the line to the bridle.